The Complete Ecommerce SEO Guide for Beginners

 Check Your Competitors’ Keywords

-Finding which keywords your competitors already rank for is one of the best ways to uncover more keywords for your ecommerce site.
+Finding the keywords your competitors already rank for lets you discover more keywords for your ecommerce site.

-All you need to do is enter a competitor’s homepage into Semrush’s Organic Research tool.
+All you need to do is enter a competitor’s domain into Semrush’s Organic Research tool.

-If you own a pet store, for example, you’d want to check out Chewy.
+If you own a pet store, for example, you might want to check out Chewy.
+Just type in the domain and click “Search.”

 "chewy.com" entered into the Organic Research tool search bar

-And the tool will show you the exact keywords they rank for.
+Then head to the “Positions” tab to see the exact keywords they rank for.

-Go through the list and look for keywords you haven’t encountered before.
+Go through the list and look for keywords that are also relevant to your own products.

 2. Improve Your Site’s Architecture

-• Helps Google crawl (discover) all of your product and category pages
+• Helps Google crawl and index all of your product and category pages

-• Transfers link equity (ranking strength) throughout your site to improve rankings
+• Transfers link equity (ranking “power”) throughout your site to improve rankings

 But how do you improve your site architecture?

-Organize your site in a way that enables visitors to reach any product from your homepage in just a few clicks.
+First, organize your site so that visitors can reach any product from your homepage in just a few clicks.

-For example, let’s look at ecommerce giant Chewy.
+For example, let’s look at ecommerce giant Chewy again.

-Thanks to a well-organized drop-down menu, you can get from their homepage to a product page in just two clicks.
-Here’s how:
+Thanks to a well-organized drop-down menu, you can get from their homepage to many of their category pages in just two clicks:

 "Premium Food" selected under Chewy's "shop" menu